 Music by Axel Borup-Jørgensen.
 'This is music that needs to be listened to several times before one can start to comprehend the composer's inner thoughts ...'

-Piazzolla and Ferrer's 'María de Buenos Aires', strongly recommended. '... the tunes Piazzolla conjured up, a mix of classical forms and Argentine traditions, are consistently vibrant, emotional and at moments compellingly dramatic.'
+Piazzolla and Ferrer's 'María de Buenos Aires'. '... the tunes Piazzolla conjured up, a mix of classical forms and Argentine traditions, are consistently vibrant, emotional and at moments compellingly dramatic.'

 Late Schubert and Brahms piano works.
 'Celebrated Mexican virtuoso Jorge Federico Osorio's performances combine a clarity of texture with an articulate sense of rhythmic brilliance, giving these pieces a freshness and spontaneity that are wholly arresting.'